-Since most of our members live in the communities we serve, relationships that are developed through our programs extend beyond the school day, as they bond with families and improve neighborhood relations.
-It is easy to measure literacy gains, but the intergenerational relationships are invaluable.
+AARP Foundation Experience Corps of Greater Boston is hosted by Generations Incorporated.
 For almost 20 years, Generations Incorporated has worked to connect older adults with the children who need them most.
 Today, we remain dedicated to bringing the most impactful literacy program to the children of Greater Boston, by engaging the region's fastest-growing human resource: older adults.

 Program Launch: 1998

-Program Data (2011-2012 school year)
+Program Impact (2017-2018 school year)

-- Students served: 3,200
+- Students served: 3,491